Max-Product Belief Propagation for Linear Programming: Applications to Combinatorial Optimization: Proof of Theorem

-Now we construct a tree-structured GM $T_i(t)$, popularly known as the computational tree \citep{weiss2001optimality}, as follows: \begin{itemize} \item[1.]
-Add $y_i\in \{0,1\}$ as the root variable with variable factor function $e^{-w_i y_i}$. \item[2.]
-For each leaf variable $y_j$ and for each $\alpha\in F_j$ and $\psi_\alpha$ is not associated with $y_j$ in the current tree-structured GM, add a factor function $\psi_\alpha$ as a child of $y_j$. \item[3.]
-For each leaf factor $\psi_\alpha$ and for each variable $y_k$ such that $k\in\alpha$ and $y_k$ is not associated with $\psi_\alpha$ in the current tree-structured GM, add a variable $y_k$ as a child of $\psi_\alpha$ with variable factor function $e^{-w_k y_k}$. \item[4.]
+To this end, we construct a tree-structured GM $T_i(t)$, popularly known as the computational tree \citep{weiss2001optimality}, as follows: \begin{itemize} \item[1.]
+Add $y_i\in \{0,1\}$ as the root variable with variable factor function $e^{-w_i y_i}$. \item[2.] {For each leaf variable $y_j$, for each $\alpha\in F_j$ and $\psi_\alpha$ which is not associated with $y_j$ in the current tree-structured GM, add a factor function $\psi_\alpha$ as a child of $y_j$.} \item[3.] {For each leaf factor $\psi_\alpha$, for each variable $y_k$ such that $k\in\alpha$ and $y_k$ is not associated with $\psi_\alpha$ in the current tree-structured GM, add a variable $y_k$ as a child of $\psi_\alpha$ with variable factor function $e^{-w_k y_k}$.} \item[4.]
 Repeat Step 2, 3 $t$ times. \end{itemize}